Outsourcing product manufacturing to a factory in China or India is more affordable, but it’s hard for entrepreneurs to determine the best fit.

 When vetting a manufacturing partner, there are several other questions you should ask besides cost.
 These questions include: what is the factory’s turnaround time, including shipping?
 What are their payment terms, and do they allow any room for negotiation?

 Additionally, it’s crucial to ask whether the factory subcontracts any work to other factories or if all work is done in-house.
 If outsourcing to an overseas company, it’s essential to keep emails short and to the point to avoid any issues with translations.

-Reputable manufacturing companies in India, China, and elsewhere will have a business license, and if they can’t show proof of legal incorporation and that they are allowed to export, this is a red flag.
-Not only can a business license help you ensure quality control, but it also “provides valuable information about the company’s business scope and registered capital,” writes The Next Web.
+Reputable manufacturing companies in India, China, and elsewhere will have a business license; if they can’t provide proof of legal incorporation and export authorization, it’s a red flag.

-A good manufacturing partner should send you a copy of their business license.
-If you want to verify the document, check the relevant government website.
-Alibaba and Globalsources both provide automatic business license verification.
+A good manufacturing partner will send you a copy of their business license.
+To verify the document, you can check the relevant government website.
+Moreover, both Alibaba and Global sources offer automatic business license verification.